atroughton0/DES222_Journal/index.md

 ***
 ### Realisation 3: Quests - Making Journaling into a Game ###

-This third idea is exploring the engagement aspect saught after in this project.
+This third idea is exploring the engagement aspect sought after in this project.
 This would be an application which turns journaling into a game by rewarding the user when journaling.
 This is done through random daily quests which are given to the user such as 'walk 1km' or 'journal for 3 straight days' to unlock achievements.
 Data collected while journaling can provide useful insights into the user's well-being and lifestyle patterns to generate personalised recommendations for further exploration or self-improvement.
 This aims to satisfy the task rationale of encouraging users to explore the outdoors to improve wellbeing with the assistance of this application.

 <strong>Pros</strong>